pulsepointinc/haproxy/doc/lua-api/index.rst

   :param table actions: is a table of string describing the HAProxy actions who
                         want to register to.
 The expected actions are 'tcp-req', 'tcp-res', 'http-req' or 'http-res'.
+  :param integer nb_args: is the expected number of argument for the action.
+                          By default the value is 0.
   :param function func: is the Lua function called to work as converter.

   The prototype of the Lua function used as argument is:

 .. code-block:: lua

-  function(txn)
+  function(txn [, arg1 [, arg2]])
 ..

   * **txn** (:ref:`txn_class`): this is a TXN object used for manipulating the current request or TCP stream.

+  * **argX**: this is argument provided through the HAProxy configuration file.

-  Here, an exemple of action registration. the action juste send an 'Hello world' in the logs.
+  Here, an example of action registration.
+The action just send an 'Hello world' in the logs.

 .. code-block:: lua